Our first-ever special issue is out! :D

 Your article does not have to be about Sound's World (or anything in particular, really).
 You can write about whatever you'd like as long as you are following these rules!

-Your article must be in English and loosely follow basic English conventions (for example, spelling and grammar must be correct).
-You may use any dialect of English you like (Canadian, American, British, Australian, Indian, New Zealand, or other English dialects) as long as you consistently stick with that dialect throughout your article.
+You may use any dialect of English you like (such as Canadian, American, British, Australian, Indian, New Zealand, Singapore, or other English dialects) as long as you consistently stick with that dialect throughout your article.

 What will you write?